HybriD3-database/MatD3/doc/development.rst

 .. admonition:: Importing an existing database (optional)

    When deploying a new MatD3 server, you can start with an empty database or import an existing one.
 Here we show the steps for copying the database over for the example of materials.hybrid3.duke.edu.

-Note that this particular server address functions as a placeholder here - in general, the process is intended to work with any MatD3 materials database and is not contingent on the specific data stored at materials.hybrid3.duke.edu.
+   Note that the materials.hybrid3.duke.edu server address functions as a placeholder here - in general, the process is intended to work with any MatD3 materials database and is not contingent on the specific data stored at materials.hybrid3.duke.edu.

   - Install and start the MariaDB server on your computer.
 Create a database called "materials" for the user "user" (you can change the latter).
   - Copy the database contents from the public server.
 First, log in to the server, e.g.